Dhanya5git/Sunbaseassignment/README.md

-In this SpringBoot CRUD we create different rest points.
+In this SpringBoot CRUD application we create different rest points.
 To get login page type http://localhost:8090/customers/login It will redirect to login page then click login link it get redirected to page where we can see the customer list Using the add new link we can add new customer